creighton-lewis/notes/notes/protocols/ftp.md

 *Nmap Scans*

+>[!IMPORTANT]
-> [!ATTENTION] Do not assume that ftp port will always be on port 21.
+>Do not assume that ftp port will always be on port 21.
 Sometimes, it is on a different one

 ```bash